Full characterisation of Painlev\'e V asymptotics and nonlinear monodromy-Stokes structure: Introduction

-The main results are summed up in Section \ref{sc2}.
-Theorems \ref{thm2.1} through \ref{thm2.4} collect elliptic, trigonometric and related truncated solutions, and Theorems \ref{thm2.6}, \ref{thm2.8} and \ref{thm2.9} provide another kind of truncated solutions.
-For these solutions, regions of the monodromy manifold, which the corresponding monodromy data fall on, are described in Theorems \ref{thm2.10}, \ref{thm2.11} and \ref{thm2.12}, showing that, under a generic condition, the monodromy manifold is filled up with these monodromy data.
-In general, solutions of (P$_{\mathrm{V}}$) are meromorphic on the universal covering of $\mathbb{C}\setminus \{0\}$, on which analytic continuations should be considered.
-Concerning analytic continuations of solutions, Subsection \ref{ssc2.5} formulates nonlinear monodromy-Stokes structure described in terms of the monodromy data and presents some transforms in Theorems \ref{thm2.14} through \ref{thm2.17} including nonlinear monodromy and Stokes relations.
-In our framework we may algebraically obtain the character variety, on which the actions for these nonlinear operations are described.
-This fact suggests some possible connections between our monodromy-Stokes structure and the wild monodromy of \cite{Kli, PR} (cf. Remark \ref{rem2.13a}).
-Subsection \ref{ssc2.6} illustrates applications of our results, in which, for some solutions, analytic continuations are calculated.
-Section \ref{sc3} contains basic facts on isomonodromy deformation and monodromy data, which are used in the proofs in later sections.
+The results are summed up in Section \ref{sc2}.
+Theorems \ref{thm2.1} through \ref{thm2.4} recall and exhibit elliptic, trigonometric and related truncated solutions, and Theorems \ref{thm2.6}, \ref{thm2.8} and \ref{thm2.9} provide another new kind of truncated solutions.
+Regions of the monodromy manifold, which the corresponding monodromy data fall on, are described in Theorems \ref{thm2.10}, \ref{thm2.11} and \ref{thm2.12}, showing that, under the generic condition, the monodromy manifold is filled up with the monodromy data of these solutions.
+Concerning analytic continuations of solutions, Subsection \ref{ssc2.5} formulates nonlinear monodromy-Stokes structure described in terms of the monodromy data, and presents some transforms in Theorems \ref{thm2.14} through \ref{thm2.17} including nonlinear monodromy and Stokes relations.
+In our framework we may obtain the character variety, on which the actions for these nonlinear operations are described.
+Subsection \ref{ssc2.6} illustrates applications of our results, in which analytic continuations are calculated for some solutions, and consequently the nonlinear monodromy-Stokes relations may be observed as changes of monodromy data contained in the explicit expressions of solutions (e.g.~Theorems \ref{thm2.1} and \ref{thm2.2}).
+Section \ref{sc3} contains basic facts on the isomonodromy deformation and monodromy data, which are used in the proofs in later sections.
 Section \ref{sc4} is devoted to the proofs of Theorem \ref{thm2.14} and \ref{thm2.15} about nonlinear Stokes and monodromy relations.
-The truncated solutions in Theorems \ref{thm2.6} and \ref{thm2.8} arise from a two-parameter family of solutions as $x\to \pm i\infty$ along the imaginary axes \cite{Andreev-Kitaev-2019, S-2018} (for $\tau$-functions see \cite{N, L}), and are expressions in detailed forms for truncated solutions of \cite[Theorem 1.1] {Andreev}.
-In Section \ref{sc5} these solutions with the monodromy data are derived from the asymptotic solutions of \cite{S-2018}.
-This procedure and derivation of Theorem \ref{thm2.4} need a uniqueness property shown by auxiliary use of general solutions expressed by convergent series in Section \ref{sc6}.
+The truncated solutions in Theorems \ref{thm2.6} and \ref{thm2.8} arise from an oscillatory family of solutions as $x\to \pm i\infty$ along the imaginary axes (cf. \cite{Andreev-Kitaev-2019, S-2018} and the references in \cite{Andreev-Kitaev-2019}, and for $\tau$-functions see \cite{L, N}), and their expressions are detailed forms for truncated solutions of \cite[Theorem 1.1]{Andreev}.
+In Section \ref{sc5} these new truncated solutions with the monodromy data are derived from the asymptotic oscillatory solutions labelled with the monodromy data of Proposition \ref{prop5.1}, which are given in \cite{S-2018}.
+Such truncated solutions together with elliptic asymptotics constitute a new additional part of the asymptotic behaviours.
+Proposition \ref{prop5.1} relies on the solutions of Schlesinger-type equation \eqref{5.00}, and this fact enables us to calculate $\z$ and $u$ as well associated with these truncated solutions (cf. Proposition \ref{prop5.2}).
+The derivation of Theorem \ref{thm2.4} needs a uniqueness property, which is shown in Section \ref{sc6} by auxiliary use of general solutions expressed by convergent series.
+In the final section, under no suppositions on $(\theta_0, \theta_1, \theta_{\infty})$, we derive the monodromy data of Proposition \ref{prop5.1} by a simplified process, which improves that of \cite{S-2018}.